The Pan-STARRS1 Surveys

 \subsection{Filter bandpasses and PS1 sensitivity}

 The \PS\ observations are obtained through a set of five broadband filters, designated as \gps, \rps, \ips, \zps, and \yps.
 Under certain circumstances \PS\ observations are obtained with a sixth, ``wide'' filter designated as \wps\ that essentially spans \gps, \rps, and \ips.
-There is full sky $3\pi$ sky coverage in each of \grizy\ but not in \wps, which was mostly used for near-earth object surveys.
-Although the filter system for \PS\ has much in common with that used in previous surveys, such as the Sloan Digital Sky Survey (SDSS, \citep{2000AJ....120.1579Y}), there are important differences, which is why the filters are labelled specifically with the P1 subscript.
-The \gps\ filter extends 20~nm redward of $g_{SDSS}$ with the intention of providing greater sensitivity and lower systematics for photometric redshifts.
-The strong [O I] 5577\AA\ sky emission is on the filter edge but only at 1\% transmission.
-The \zps\ filter has a sharply defined cut-off at 922~nm, which is contrast to the SDSS $z-$band which has no red cut off and the response is defined by the detector response.
-The \rps and \ips filters are very similar to SDSS and colour differences between the two magnitude systems are small.
+Although the filter system for \PS\ has much in common with that used in previous surveys, such as the Sloan Digital Sky Survey (SDSS, \citet{2000AJ....120.1579Y}), there are important differences, which is why the filters are labelled specifically with the ``P1'' subscript.
+The \gps\ filter extends 20~nm redward of $g_{\rm SDSS}$ with the intention of providing greater sensitivity and lower systematics for photometric redshifts.
+The strong [\ion{O}{1}] 5577\AA\ sky emission is on the filter edge but only at 1\% transmission.
+The \zps\ filter has a sharply defined cut-off at 922~nm, which is in contrast to the SDSS $z-$band which has no red cut off and the response is defined by the detector response.
+The \rps and \ips filters are very similar to SDSS and color differences between the two magnitude systems are small.
 SDSS has no corresponding \yps\ filter.
 The transmission of the Pan-STARRS1 filters, optics and total throughout were precisely measured with a calibrated photodiode and a tuneable laser, without use of celestial standards by \cite{2010ApJS..191..376S} and this procedure was repeated in November 2016 (Stubbs et al. in prep).
 The definition of the photometric system has already been discussed in detail and published in \cite{2012ApJ...750...99T}.
 Tabular data of the overall throughput of the PS1 system is available in the online data of \cite{2012ApJ...750...99T} and the individual filter throughputs are in \cite{2010ApJS..191..376S}.
 The PS1 total filter throughputs from \cite{2012ApJ...750...99T} are reproduced here in Figure\,\ref{fig:tonry}.

-Photometry is in the ``natural'' \PS\ system in ``monochromatic AB magnitudes''\cite{1983ApJ...266..713O} as described in \cite{2012ApJ...750...99T}
+Photometry is in the ``natural'' \PS\ system in ``monochromatic AB magnitudes''\citep{1983ApJ...266..713O} as described in \cite{2012ApJ...750...99T}